 What are the Benefits of Opiate Addiction Treatment?

-Opiate withdrawal is one of the most significant benefits of attending an opiate addiction treatment center in Orange County, CA. Those withdrawal symptoms could be mild to severe depending on an individual’s overall health, current or previous drug use, environment, and family history.
+Opiate withdrawal is one of the most significant benefits of attending an opiate addiction treatment center in Southern California.
+Those withdrawal symptoms could be mild to severe depending on an individual’s overall health, current or previous drug use, environment, and family history.

 If individuals are taking short-acting opiates, withdrawal symptoms present themselves between six and twelve hours following their last dose.
 Those who are taking long-acting opiates see symptoms start presenting themselves after thirty hours.
-Those opiate facts reveal that individuals benefit from attending an opiate addiction treatment center in Orange County, CA to help them monitor the following:
+Those opiate facts reveal that individuals benefit from attending an opiate addiction treatment center in Southern California to help them monitor the following:

 - Heart rate

 How Else Can Opiate Treatment Help?

 Signs that someone needs help include that their opioid use is interfering with their job, relationships, or schoolwork.
 Another red flag is if individuals use prescription opiates for longer or in more significant amounts than prescribed.

 Many opiate addiction treatment centers are covered through health insurance.
 Once a treatment program starts, you’ll find that they involve multiple strategies.
 Sometimes they begin with an inpatient detoxification period.
 That way, monitoring withdrawal symptoms occur in a controlled setting.
 Medications might be part of a medication-assisted treatment (MAT) plan.
 Examples of these medications include buprenorphine or methadone.